Third Generation Iowan, Three Star Admiral and Principled Leader

 Those early years included many other jobs—from bar manager to math tutor, from a bouncer to a law firm’s civil engineer.

-Mike’s mother placed a strong emphasis on education, which inspired him to earn a bachelor’s degree in engineering, a master’s degree from the College of Physics at the Naval Postgraduate School and professional studies at MIT, UVA’s Darden School of Business, and the Brookings Institute.
+Mike’s mother placed a strong emphasis on education, which inspired him to earn a bachelor’s degree in engineering, a master’s degree from the College of Physics at the Naval Postgraduate School and professional studies at MIT, UVA’s Darden School of Business, and the Brookings Institution.
 His academic background in science has aided him greatly over the years in the many complex and technical projects he has led.

 Career - Military and Political Experience